jaeyk/jaeyk.github.io/index.md

 My research agenda lies at the intersection of political science, public policy, and data science.
 My research focuses on civic engagement, political participation, and policy implementation.
 I use quantitative, computational, and mixed methods to study these topics in the United States, Canada, and East Asia.

-I study how people learn and adopt politics and policies by combining behavioral and data sciences within historical, institutional, and organizational contexts.
-My research projects are roughly divided into the following four areas:
+I am a scholar of race, poverty, and immigration.
+My research combines behavioral and data sciences with historical, institutional, and organizational contexts to study how people learn and adopt politics and policies.
+I focus on four main areas in my research projects:

 1. How political and administrative process excludes and marginalizes certain groups (**systemic inequality**).
 2. How these disadvantaged groups resist inequality and social injustice through civic engagement and political participation (**resistance and organizing**).